snailwd/snailwd.github.io/index.md

 ## 💡 About Me

-I hold both B.Arch. and M.Arch. from Sichuan University, China.
+I hold both a B.Arch. and M.Arch. from Sichuan University, China, and have worked as a product manager for [AI-driven architectural design tools](https://snailwd.github.io/projects/pinlan/) and [urban big data platforms](https://snailwd.github.io/projects/xyx/).

-Currently pursuing PhD opportunities in Urban Informatics, my research interest focus on leveraging spatial analysis, interactive visualization, and computational methods to understand urban complexity and inform evidence-based policy decisions.
-With a background in architecture and data product management, I am passionate about translating large-scale urban data into actionable insights for sustainable and healthier cities.
+Currently I am exploring PhD opportunities in Urban Informatics, where my research focuses on using spatial analysis, interactive visualization, and computational techniques to unravel urban complexity and support evidence-based policymaking.
+With a background in architecture and data product management, I am deeply interested in translating large-scale urban data into actionable insights to promote sustainable and healthier cities.

 [Resume](/assets/pdf/DiWang_CV_202512.pdf){: .btn .btn--cv}